Inference Concepts

 9-12

-The maximum expected difference between a sample statistic and the population parameter, typically expressed as $\pm$ a value.
+The margin of error is the maximum expected difference between a sample statistic and the true population parameter, typically expressed as a plus-or-minus value.
+It equals half the width of a confidence interval and decreases as sample size increases.

 "When a poll says '52% $\pm$ 3%,' that 3% is the margin of error.
 It means the true value is probably within 3 percentage points of 52%, so between 49% and 55%."